walles/batterylogger/README.md

 TODO
 ----
-* Make sure the service notifies the data holder about app upgrades, installs and uninstalls.

 * Make sure the service notifies the data holder about OS / kernel upgrades.

+* Print proper app names and versions when logging app removals.

-* See if we can detect enabling / disabling of Google Now.
+* See if we can detect enabling / disabling of Google Now and log that.
+Or maybe when services start / stop in general?

 * If the log file doesn't exist or the plot is empty for some other reason, display something explaining that to the user.

 * Don't print numbers at the points in the graph

+* Make the points in the graph real big, bigger than the line thickness

+* Zoom around the finger, not around the middle

 * Think about how to show overlapping info events.

 * Make the X axis labels look sane at different zoom levels

-* Make the Y axis labels look good.

 * Make sure we rotate the history file when it gets too big.
 Aim for keeping a month or more of stats at hand.